 There are many reasons why you might need a Business Attorney.
 It could be that you are starting a new business and you need to know you have done everything correctly.
 Or maybe you have a small business that is growing, and you want advice to ensure it is on a sound footing.

-On the other hand, you may have been running your business for a few years and are now entering new territory, about which you’d like legal advice.
-It could be that you’re taking on employees, expanding operations, or looking to buy out a competitor.
+On the other hand, you may have been running your business for a few years and are now entering new territory, about which you would like legal advice.
+It could be that you are taking on employees, expanding operations, or looking to buy out a competitor.
 A business attorney can help you get the financing you need to help, as well as the legal advice you will require.

 2. Finding Your Perfect Business Attorney